 Portable Playground (Gloucestershire)

-Gloucestershire Resource Centre in partnership with TheVERYidea artist collective, worked with four Gloucestershire primary schools during the academic year 2014-15.
+For this project, Gloucestershire Resource Centre, in partnership with TheVERYidea artist collective, worked with four Gloucestershire primary schools.
 Each school was selected by their commitment in providing the best conditions for child-initiated play and interest in introducing ‘loose parts’ within their outdoor setting.
 Children attend primary school for seven years.
 Of those seven years, around 1.4 years will be spent outside actively playing, making `playtime’ by far the most dominant element within the curriculum.
 Unlike sport and PE lessons, children’s active play can claim 100% engagement, provided it is delivered with the right expertise, consistency and understanding of children’s social and emotional needs.
 As part of the pilot phase, we wanted to test out how scrap materials or ‘loose parts’ can be offered as an alternative or to complement existing outdoor play provision.

 The project involved taster sessions in the school playground, a bespoke start up outdoor play kit delivered to each school and the testing of resources with different classes and year groups.
 There were follow up sessions such as whole school assemblies, staff meetings and supporting young play leaders.
 Gloucestershire Resource Centre hosted a showcase event bringing pupils and schools together to learn and share their individual journey and a photographic exhibition which was open to the general public.
 There were lots of key creative themes and benefits discovered along the way that impacted on children's well-being and learning.